Mental Health Assessment

 Test

-Mental Health Evaluation & Diagnosis
+Mental Health Evaluations & Diagnosis

-Some mental health assessment tools are geared toward adults 60 years and over and might be administered during a Medicare health risk assessment.
+Some mental health assessment tools are geared toward adults 60 and over and might be administered during a Medicare health risk assessment.
 Geriatric cognitive assessment tools are used to identify individuals who may need additional evaluation to detect cognitive impairment.
 Interviews or surveys of family members or friends may also be used to help identify individuals in need of mental health care.

-• Geriatric Depression Scale (GDS) - The GDS is used to identify depression in older adults.
+The GDS is used to identify depression in older adults.
 This tool is used with healthy, medically ill, or mild to moderately cognitively impaired adults.

-• General Practitioner Assessment of Cognition (GPCOG) - GPCOG is a screening tool for cognitive impairment designed for use in primary care settings.
+The GPCOG is a screening tool for cognitive impairment designed for use in primary care settings.

-• Short Informant Questionnaire on Cognitive Decline in the Elderly (IQCODE) - This screening tool is a questionnaire designed to assess cognitive decline and dementia.
+The IQCODE is a screening tool is a questionnaire designed to assess cognitive decline and dementia.

 Mercy also offers mental health assessments for children.
 Often these evaluations are completed by a teacher or parent.
 The most commonly used child assessment tools for mental health are the Vineland Adaptive Behavior and Vanderbilt Assessment Scales.